bigstack-oss/cubecos/README.md

   - [Bash Convention](./doc/code_of_conduct_bash.md)
 - [Security](./SECURITY.md)

-If having any general questions, including questions related to developing CubeCOS, please reach out to our [Discussion](https://github.com/bigstack-oss/cubecos/discussions).

-To report bugs, please raise the issue through [Issue](https://github.com/bigstack-oss/cubecos/issues).
-Please only open issues related to bugs.
-General questions and feature requests are recommended to be started on [Discussion](https://github.com/bigstack-oss/cubecos/discussions).
-Please do not open issues regarding security vulnerabilities on page [Issue](https://github.com/bigstack-oss/cubecos/issues).
+To report bugs, please create an issue in our [GitHub Issues](https://github.com/bigstack-oss/cubecos/issues).
+Do not report security vulnerabilities via GitHub Issues.

-To report security vulnerabilities, please follow [Security](./SECURITY.md).
+To report security vulnerabilities, follow the steps outlined in our [Security](./SECURITY.md) policy or through [GitHub Security Reporting](https://github.com/bigstack-oss/cubecos/security/advisories/new).

-To join our Slack, Discord, and follow our GitHub, please check out [Community Channels](https://www.bigstack.co/community).

 ## License